Quasicrystalline structure of the Smith monotile tilings: Key tilings as projections from a 6D hypercubic lattice

 where $\sv^{\ast}$ is a vector in the subspace spanned by the eigenvectors with eigenvalue $\phi^2$:

+The vectors $\ev^{\ast}_3$ and $\ev^{\ast}_6$ define a 2D plane in the 6D space that is invariant under inflation, and the Golden Key tiles lie in this plane.
+Thus the 6D vectors $\ev^{\ast}_i$ can be taken to be the star vectors $\ev_i$ of the Golden Key tiling, and the angle $\theta$ for this case can be calculated from them:

-The Key tile shapes formed from the edge vectors $\ev^{\ast}_3$ and $\ev^{\ast}_6$ are unique in that they can be deflated infinitely many times.
-For any other choice, the projection onto eigenvectors of $\Sm^{-1}$ that grow under deflation will at some iteration produce self-intersecting tile shapes, as illustrated in Fig.~\ref{fig:deflatingShapes}.
+The Golden Key tile shapes are unique in that they can be deflated infinitely many times.
+For any other choice of Key tile star vectors, the 6D star vectors must be projected onto a 2D plane to create a planar tiling, and the projection of the 6D star vectors onto the eigenvectors of $\Sm^{-1}$ that grow under deflation will at some iteration produce self-intersecting 2D tile shapes, as illustrated in Fig.~\ref{fig:deflatingShapes}.